smartdevicelink/sdl_requirements/detailed_docs/resource_allocation.md

 4.7 RC_app_1 control request was rejected without asking a driver with result code IN_USE, RC_app_2 remains in control of module_1

+## Use Case 1: Resource allocation cases to release the RC module

+**Main Flow:**

+_Pre-conditions:_

+a.
+HMI and SDL are started, RC interface is available on HMI

+b.
+SDL is build with "-DEXTENDED_POLICY: PROPRIETARY" flag or without this flag at all

+c.
+RC_app_1 and RC_app_2 are registered on SDL with "REMOTE_CONTROL" appHMIType

+d. module_1 is assigned in app's specific policies for RC_app_1 and RC_app_2

+e. module_1 is in "in use" state on HMI and allocated to RC_app_1

+_Steps:_

+1. SDL unregisters the RC_app_1 by any reason (mobile appication sent UnregisterAppInterface, unexpected disconnect, master/factory defaults reset, protocol violation etc.)
+2. RC_app_2 requests the control of module_1

+_Expected:_

+3. SDL releases module_1 from RC_app_1 control
+4. RC_app_2 gets in control of module_1

+**Alternative Flow 1:**

+1.a.1 SDL received OnExitApplication (either user exits RC_app_1 vis HMI (either by UI or VR) or due to driver distraction violation)

+1.a.2 RC_app_2 requests the control of module_1

+_Expected:_

+1.a.3 SDL assigns HMILevel NONE to RC_app_1 and releases module_1 from RC_app_1 control

+1.a.4 RC_app_2 gets in control of module_1

+**Alternative Flow 2:**

+1.b.1 Any trigger of Policy Table Update happened and in received PTU module_1 is not in the list of assigned moduleTypes for RC_app_1

+1.b.2 RC_app_2 requests the control of module_1

+_Expected:_

+1.b.3 SDL disallows all RPC for module_1 from RC_app_1 and releases module_1 from RC_app_1 control

+1.b.4 RC_app_2 gets in control of module_1

+_Excpetion 2.1_

+1.b.1.1 Any trigger of Policy Table Update happened and in received PTU RC_app_1 is revoked

+1.b.1.2 SDL releases module_1 from RC_app_1 control

+**Alternative Flow 3:**

+_Pre-conditions:_

+a.3 HMI and SDL are started, RC interface is available on HMI

+b.3 SDL is build with "-DEXTENDED_POLICY: EXTERNAL_PROPRIETARY" flag

+c.3 RC_app_1 and RC_app_2 are registered on SDL with "REMOTE_CONTROL" appHMIType

+d.3 module_1 is assigned in app's specific policies for RC_app_1 and RC_app_2

+e.3 module_1 is in "in use" state on HMI and allocated to RC_app_1

+f.3 RC_app_1 and RC_app_2 are running on deviceID

+_Steps:_

+1.c.1 SDL received OnAllowSDLFunctionality (deviceInfo (deviceID), allowed: FALSE)

+1.c.2 RC_app_2 requests the control of module_1

+_Expected:_

+1.c.3 SDL assigns HMILevel NONE to all applications registered from deviceID signed in deviceInfo

+1.c.4 module_1 is not allocated to any application

+_Exception 3.1_

+1.c.1.1 SDL received OnAllowSDLFunctionality (allowed: FALSE) without specified deviceInfo

+1.c.1.2 SDL assigns HMILevel NONE to all applications registered from all devices

+1.c.1.3 module_1 is not allocated to any application

 > Requirement: [#10](https://github.com/smartdevicelink/sdl_requirements/issues/10) [SDL_RC] Resource allocation based on access mode